 Legislative Initiatives.
-Even though the NCC-ISAC is functioning, participants continue to express concerns with respect to the legal and regulatory barriers to voluntary information sharing, which is a linchpin of CIP.
+Even though the NCC-ISAC is functioning, participants continue to express concerns about the legal and regulatory barriers to voluntary information sharing, which is a linchpin of CIP.

-Foremost among the legal impediments is the Freedom of Information Act

-(FOIA), recognized from the outset as a barrier to voluntary information sharing.
-In preparation for the Y2K roll-over, the NSTAC recommended to the President that the then-pending Y2K Information and Readiness Disclosure Act be supported.
-The legislation, which was enacted into law (Public Law 105-271), included a provision that information voluntarily shared with the Government is to be treated as part of a "special data gathering" and is therefore exempt from disclosure under FOIA.
-During the last session of Congress, the NSTAC wrote to the President and recommended support of FOIA legislation, similar to that in the Y2K legislation, relative to information voluntarily shared for CIP.
-However, some member companies believe that a number of issues still need to be
+Foremost among the legal impediments is the Freedom of Information Act (FOIA), recognized from the outset as a barrier to voluntary information sharing.
+In preparation for the Y2K rollover, the NSTAC recommended to the President that the then-pending Y2K Information and Readiness Disclosure Act be supported.32[35] The legislation, which was enacted into law (Public Law 105-271), included a provision that information voluntarily shared with the Government is to be treated as part of a "special data gathering" and is therefore exempt from disclosure under FOIA.
+During the last session of Congress, the NSTAC wrote to the President and recommended support of FOIA legislation, similar to that in the Y2K legislation, relative to information voluntarily shared for CIP.33[36] However, some member companies believe that many issues still need to be addressed and/or clarified in any new FOIA proposal.

-Nevertheless, elimination of this barrier is but one of many issues that need resolution, in particular, antitrust, liability, the treatment of classified information and national security concerns, State government liability disclosure, and protection of trade secrets and proprietary information.
+Nevertheless, eliminating this barrier is just one of many issues that need resolution, in particular, antitrust, liability, the treatment of classified information and national security concerns, State government liability disclosure, and protection of trade secrets and proprietary information.
 Industry/Government dialogue in this area is needed.

 Impediments to Information Sharing.
 Other barriers to information sharing should be addressed in the National Plan.
 The Government should review information sharing that is taking place in addition to that in the ISACs.
-Industry presently is being asked to share information, much of it the same, with Government through a number of other channels.
+Industry is presently being asked to share information, much of it the same, with Government through several other channels.
 Some companies may be reluctant to share information lest it be used to gain competitive advantage; individual participants may be reluctant as well.
-The voluntary information sharing processes of the NCC and the NSTAC NSIE have proven successful on a company disclosure basis.
-In other cases, remedies may include development of pertinent nondisclosure agreements among the participants.
-Anonymity based processes are starting to prove successful for larger groups.
+The voluntary information-sharing processes of the NCC and the NSTAC NSIE have proven successful on a company disclosure basis.
+In other cases, remedies may include developing pertinent nondisclosure agreements among the participants.
+Anonymity-based processes are starting to prove successful for larger groups.
 These factors should be taken into account in the development of ISACs.